Property Investor Tax Deduction Checklist

 Last updated:

 Rental deductions hinge on two questions: is the cost about earning rental income now, and is it a repair or an improvement?
 Get those right and most of the schedule falls into place; get them wrong and the right cost ends up in the wrong place.
 This checklist walks through what you can generally claim straight away, what is spread over time as capital works or depreciation, what is not deductible, and why substantiation matters.
+It also covers the enacted change — law since June 2026, applying from the 2027–28 income year — that quarantines excess residential-property deductions rather than deducting them against other income.
 It is general information only, not personal tax advice.

 Expenses you can generally claim straight away